Get the job done with a pro

-- If you have more than one audience, click the Current audience drop-down and choose the one associated with your survey.
+- If you have more than 1 audience, click the Current audience drop-down, then select the audience associated with your survey.

 - Click the survey that you want to unpublish.

-Unpublished surveys will display a message that lets people know the survey is closed.
+Unpublished surveys display a message that lets people know the survey is closed.

 Delete a survey

-When you delete a survey from your account, you’ll also lose all its survey responses.
-We recommend you unpublish surveys you want to take offline, but keep the survey in your Mailchimp account so you can access its data.
+When you delete a survey from your account, you lose all of its survey responses.
+We recommend you unpublish surveys you want to take offline, but keep the survey in your Mailchimp account to access its data.

 To delete a survey, follow these steps.

-- Check the box next to any survey that you want to delete.
+- Check the box next to the survey you want to delete.

 - Click the Delete button.

-- In the Are you Sure? pop-up modal, type DELETE in all caps and click the Delete button.
+- In the Are you sure? pop-up modal, type DELETE, then click the Delete button.